 Using Scp to transfer files

-The following examples should illustrate how to use scp
+The following examples should illustrate how to use scp to

 easily transfer files to and from your Duke Statistics account, depending on whether